Devilox/bjcp-api-docs/docs/intro.md

 ## GraphQL API with Strapi

 This GraphQL API is builed with [Strapi](https://strapi.io/) a open-source headless CMS.
-This CMS can manage easly all content-type and content and generate a great GraphQL API.
+This CMS can manage easily all content-type, content and generate a great GraphQL API.